-Thorne is the last living architect to have participated in Arts & Architecture's famous 1945 to 1966 Case Study Houses, a project to introduce modern architecture to the public.
+Thorne is the last living architect to have participated in Arts & Architecture's famous Case Study Houses, a project to introduce modern architecture to the public.
 He designed over 150 houses, most on steep hillsides and built out of steel.
 His three children, David, Stephen, and Kevin are all architects.

 1954 - His most famous project is the cantilevered Dave and Iola Brubeck House, aka the Heartwood House, aka Brubeck West, 6630 Heartwood Drive, Oakland-Northwest Hills CA. Commissioned 1949.
 Built by Art Houvanitz.
 The result was so breathtaking that Ed Sullivan did a show featuring the Brubeck Quartet at the house.
 Thorne and his wife Patricia lived there for three months during construction.
 Sold in 1994 to current owners Christianne and Michael Cheney.

 1954 - The Harry C. Nail House, Atherton CA. Consulting Engineer, Carl Replogle.
 Built by John Davenport.
 2000 sf.

 1955 - 8410 Betty Lane, El Cerrito CA. Sold to Eugene and Helen Lawlor.
 Sold in 2010 to Rajesh Behl and Gayatri Chugh.